Professional Officer Course-Early Release Program (POC-ERP)

 Note: Applicants within one year of completing their bachelor's degree, with a bachelor's degree or desiring to earn graduate degrees may not participate in this program.
 They should seek commissioning through OTS.

 Those selected separate from the active duty Air Force, join an Air Force ROTC detachment and become a full-time college student.
-The Air Force provides them a monthly nontaxable stipend of $450-$500.
+The Air Force provides them a monthly nontaxable stipend.
 Upon graduation and completion of the program, you will be commissioned as a second lieutenant and will then be returned to active duty with a military obligation of 4 yrs active and 4 yrs Reserves.

 How does the selection process work?